R3-Archive/ping-pong/README.md

 ### RPC via Gradle:

-Run the following command from within the root of the project:
+Run the following command from the root of the project:

-* Unix/Mac OSX: `./gradlew pingPartyB`
+* Unix/Mac OSX: `./gradlew pingPartyB -Paddress="[your RPC address]" -PnodeName="[name of node to ping]"`
-* Windows: `gradlew pingPartyB`
+* Windows: `gradlew pingPartyB -Paddress="[your RPC address]" -PnodeName="[name of node to ping]"`

+For example, if your node has the RPC address `localhost:10006`, you'd ping party B from a Unix/Mac OSX machine by running:

+    `./gradlew pingPartyB -Paddress=localhost:10006 -PnodeName="O=PartyB,L=New York,C=US"`

 You should see the following message, indicating that PartyB responded to your ping: